Recognizing emergencies — when to call 911 vs. the doctor

 Living with These Decisions

-Sometimes you'll call 911 and it turns out to be nothing serious.
+You will sometimes call when you did not need to and sometimes wait when you should not have, and both experiences are a normal part of learning to read the signs.
 Sometimes you'll wait to call the doctor and wish you'd called sooner.
 Both of these experiences are part of caregiving.
 Both teach you something about your parent and about your own judgment.

 Each time you make one of these decisions, you're getting better at reading the signs.
 You're developing the confidence to act quickly and the patience to wait when waiting is right.
 You're becoming the advocate your parent needs.